Bron222/IBM-Fullstack-Certification-Progress/01-intro-software-engineering/Mod 4/notes.md

 ![image](https://github.com/user-attachments/assets/d354fec9-7d86-4ec4-93bf-607968018d97)

 - 3 Tier (N-Tier): most common - The 3-tier architecture is composed of several horizontal tiers that function together as a single unit of software.
 A tier only communicates with other tiers located directly above and below it.
 Related components are placed within the same tier.
 Changes in one tier do not affect the other tier.
     - ex: web apps: a web server for processing UI, app server to process user input, and DB server for data management

+    - presentation tier: user view
+    - (firewall starts here)
+    - web tier: web load balancer
+    - app server tier: app load balancer / proxy server - routes to different app servers
+    - DB tier: now the directed app requests data from the DB server \
+    - (firewall ends here)

 ## App Arch

 - Components: